chichiwang/textedit/README.md

      Found at [http://www.colorzilla.com/gradient-editor/](http://www.colorzilla.com/gradient-editor/)

      This online UI allows a designer/developer to intuitively design gradients for use on the web.
-After you've created your gradient it will provide you with all of the browser-compatible properties and values you need in your style sheet to render your gradient.
+After creating a gradient it will provide all of the browser-specific properties and values necessary for the style sheet to render the gradient.

   4. **jQuery UI**